inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 And by a bird it was said!
 Not to mention its gender.

 It reminds me of days of		So what is this line
 Both gloom and of light.
-Whose author's unknown
+Wh author's unknown
 It still lifts my spirits		And still makes me giggle And starts the day right.
 Even now that I'm grown?